OoDDINO/Anom-DINO/README.md

-# OoDDINO
+# AnomDINO

-OodDINO is a state-of-the-art framework for anomaly detection on road anomaly datasets.
+AnomDINO is a state-of-the-art framework for anomaly detection on road anomaly datasets.
 It achieves top performance on both the [RoadAnomaly Benchmark](https://paperswithcode.com/sota/anomaly-detection-on-road-anomaly) and the [SegmentMeIfYouCan Benchmark](https://segmentmeifyoucan.com/leaderboard).